NaturailyShopify/Naturaily-netlify/_posts/2016-07-09-from-the-red-carpet-to-silicon-valley-meet-14-celebrities-who-invest-in-startups.md

 ---
 title: >-
-  From the red carpet to Silicon Valley.
-Meet 14 celebrities who invest in startups!
+  From the Red Carpet to Silicon Valley.
+Meet 14 Celebrities Who Invest in Startups!
 description: >-
   Startup celebrities!
 Sportsmen, rock stars, pop singers and actors eagerly invest in startups.
 Who invested in what and was it worth it?